 Dream Sequence #1

 I haven't heard dEUS' first two albums, but I believe they were a bit noisier than The Ideal Crash.
-It's a pretty laid-back record, with a sort-of modern/retro sound, that doesn't make a lot of sense without hearing it, I'm afraid.
+It's a pretty laid-back record, with a sort-of modern/retro sound, although that doesn't make a lot of sense without hearing it, I'm afraid.
 It's song-based, but goes off at unusual tangents in places, making for a reasonably original whole.
-There's a slightly irritating reliance on 'beats', but I suppose that's contemporary, isn't it?
-The band is only four-fifths Belgian (Antwerp, in fact), with Craig Ward being the (Scottish) odd man out, although I originally wondered if it might be Tom Barman, with his perfect English-language vocals.
+There's a slightly irritating reliance on 'beats', but I suppose that was late '90s contemporary, wasn't it?
+The band is only four-fifths Belgian (Antwerp, in fact), Scot Craig Ward being the odd man out, although I originally wondered if it might be Tom Barman, with his perfect English-language vocals.

 Glöm ditt Huvud (2003, 14.14) ***½/TGlöm ditt Huvud